cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m3_o1_quality_and_format/description.md

 The automatic mode typically provides an ideal balance between quality and file size.

-Enter the low quality url
+1. Enter the high quality url using the q_100 parameter
-Enter the high quality url
+2. Enter the low quality url using the q_10 parameter
-Enter the auto quality url
+3. Enter the auto quality url using the q_auto parameter

-click _HACK_ to proceed.
+4. Click _HACK_ to proceed.